viamrobotics/docs/docs/components/movement-sensor/wheeled-odometry.md

 ## Attributes

-The following attributes are available for `wheeledodometry` movement sensors:
+The following attributes are available for `wheeled-odometry` movement sensors:

 | Name | Type | Inclusion | Description |
 | ---- | ---- | --------- | ----------- |